wvhulle/wvhulle.github.io/content/blog/2025-03-18-func_async.md

 | 7   |            |             |  `None`   |        |
 | 8   |            | `next()`    |           | undefined |

+Notice that calling `next` after the iterator yielded `None` is undefined behaviour and the iteration may panic.
+If you do not want that, apply `fuse` to the iterator and the iterator will keep yielding `None` without panicking.

 The life-time of a stream/async iterator during usage looks like this:

 | **T**   | **Creation**      | **Iteration**     | **Yielded**     |